FedExPipah/hw1/questions.md

 1. What do the numbers inside the parentheses after a function name do?
-The numbers can adjust the size of the function name.
+The numbers (arguments) can adjust the size of the function name (instruction).
 I noticed that: createCanvas(800, 600); // size of the canvas
 radius: random(50, 100) // bubble's size range
 background(255); // color of the canvas, #smaller than 255 will turn to a greyish color